miekg/dreck/README.md

   minutes for all tests to complete.
 The label 'autosubmit' is added to the pull request.
   Note that the command `/autosubmit` can *also be given in the pull request body*.
 If we dreck sees this it will perform the same checks and, if allowed, we start autosubmitting.
+* `/exec`, executing commands is supported for pull requests.

 ## Aliases